 Oof this one didn’t go as expected.
 I made some giant Quidditch hoops out of some pool noodles then spray painted them gold.
 I attached these to some big wooden dowels and screwed them into a large plank.
 It was suppose to be a simple bean bag toss, but I didn’t specify in my instructions that kids should only throw UNDERHAND.
 Kids threw way to hard and ended up snapping most of the dowels, which is why there’s no picture for this one.
 I had to quickly take this away–it was a good idea but the design wasn’t strong enough and the game wasn’t supervised well enough–so just keep that in mind if you’re designing something like this for your event.

 Miss Gloria researched what the kids could make, but most of the drinks she found on Pinterest were alcoholic.
 Probably not good for our kids!
 So I think she came up with her own–it was a scoop of sherbet, some fruit juice, and some 7 UP.
 I think we had the recipe up so kids could follow along.
 This table we had partially supervised so kids weren’t making messes, but Miss Gloria wanted the kids to make the potion, that way it was like they were actually “learning” something from the class.

 Care of Magical Creatures

-I am not sure where Miss Gloria got the pattern for this or if she made it up herself, but she did an awesome job cutting out all the cardboard and faux fur for the cover, the red and white felt for the mouth, and the ribbon for the book hinges.
+I believe Miss Gloria got the original design here, and she did an awesome job cutting out all the cardboard and faux fur for the cover, the red and white felt for the mouth, and the ribbon for the book hinges.
 All the kids really had to do was glue it all together, and she was right there to help them.

 Miss Gloria found some really small pots that kids could paint and take home, I think we also had this one partially supervised so that kids didn’t make a huge mess.